mongolar/mongolar/README.md

 ###3.
 Frontend
 I have provided a base public directory [here](https://github.com/mongolar/public_directory_example).

-Clone the repository wherever you wish to edit your html, js and css for the wwebsite.
+Clone the repository wherever you wish to edit your html, js and css for the website.

 I am just going to provide instructions on bower installation